 Risking blasphemy, I must admit I don’t like Heinz beans.
 Too sugary, too mushy, too ketchupy (between me and you, I don’t like Heinz tomato soup or Campbell cream of mushroom either – what’s wrong with me?).
 But I like beans and I appreciate their fibre-rich, filling qualities (though the wind-related side effects not so much).
 And so there come Boston beans, the classic cooked for hours and hours with a proper slab bacon home cut into chunks, molasses and mustard.

 It is an awesome dish, side effects regardless – just don’t drink beer with your dinner of beans, that’s catastrophic.
 A truly wintry comfort food, it can easily be put on toast if you’re of that disposition.
 The kitchen smells adorable the whole afternoon while the beans are cooking; though admittedly it does smell also on the next days and not so adorable any more.
 It’s completely worth the effort – and it gives you a sense of achievement that opening a thousand Heinz tins wouldn’t match up to.

-baked beans with baconServings: 4Time: 30 minutes plus baking for 5 hours
+baked beans with baconServings: 4Time: 5 hours 30 minutes

 - 250g (2 cups) pinto beans

 - 1 tsp ancho chilli flakes

 - 250g (½ pound) smoked streaky bacon, diced not too thinly (slab bacon if you can get it and dice it yourself)